Range Map

 Overview

-The Cessna Citation Mustang (Model 510) redefined the entry-level jet market as the first Very Light Jet (VLJ) from a major manufacturer to reach owner-operator hands at scale.
-In production from 2006 through 2017, the Mustang pairs FADEC-managed Pratt & Whitney PW615F turbofans with the Garmin G1000 avionics suite and a single-pilot type rating, offering pilots stepping up from high-performance pistons or turboprops a credible jet path with conventional systems and predictable operating economics.
-470+ airframes were built before the M2 succeeded the Mustang in the Citation 525 series at the same price point.
+The Cessna Citation Mustang (Model 510) is an entry-level Very Light Jet that brought a single-pilot jet from a major manufacturer within reach of owner-operators.
+In production from 2006 through 2017, the Mustang pairs FADEC-managed Pratt & Whitney Canada PW615F turbofans with the Garmin G1000 avionics suite and a single-pilot type rating, giving pilots stepping up from high-performance pistons or turboprops a credible jet path with conventional systems and predictable operating economics.
+The M2 later succeeded it in the Citation 525 line.

-For the GA buyer, the Mustang is the simplest jet on the resale market.
+For the GA buyer, the Mustang keeps systems and operation simple.
 FADEC removes hot-start risk, the G1000 cockpit is familiar to anyone with current piston time on Cirrus or G1000-equipped Cessna pistons, and Textron’s global support network keeps parts and qualified maintenance widely available.
-The trade-offs are real: cabin volume is modest, full-fuel payload is roughly two adults plus light bags, and the Mustang lacks the cruise speed and range of the slightly larger and more modern M2.
+The trade-offs are real: cabin volume is modest, full-fuel payload is roughly two adults plus light bags, and the Mustang lacks the cruise speed and range of the slightly larger, more modern M2.
+Choose the Citation Mustang when you want a simple, low-cost route into single-pilot jet ownership, your typical legs fit its roughly 1,150 nm range with two to four aboard, and a 340 KIAS cruise meets your schedule.

 Key Features for GA Buyers